- Adult ADD/ADHD

-- Children & Teens
+- Children under 10

-- Childhood trauma
+- Childhood Trauma

-- Eating disorders
+- Eating Disorders

-- Individual therapy
+- Individual Therapy

-Individuals seek therapy when life becomes more difficult than joyfully.
-Worry, sleepless nights, irritability and trouble relationships might bring someone in for help.
+People seek therapy when life becomes more difficult than joyfully.
+Worry, sleepless nights, irritability, unreasonable expectations and troubled relationships might bring someone in for help.
 Sometimes old wounds arise and demand to be addressed.
 We can find ourselves worn out from our roles and want to find a new way of doing things.
-For others it’s that critical inner voice that has beaten us down for so long we find ourselves depressed.
-Childhood trauma will also resurface when the psyche is ready to reveal the secrets hidden away.
-We can work together to heal from these painful experiences.
-I often use a combination of therapeutic modalities including: Narrative Therapy, Cognitive-Behavioral Therapy, Transactional Analysis, Inner-Child Dialog, journeling, non-dominant hand writing exercise, and some art therapy techniques. back to the top
+For others it’s that Critical Inner Voice that has beaten them down for so long they find themselves depressed and feeling worthless.
+Childhood Trauma can surface when the psyche is ready to deal with the pain hidden away.
+It’s not easy work, to feel our feelings and to speak truth of the past, but it is crucial for wellness.
+The past abuses do not have to control and define who you are now.
+Healing is there for the asking.

 Losing a loved one, either human or animal can be devastating.
 Grieving is the process by which we go into the pain and come out again a different person, a stronger and wiser person having shared our love.
 I provide a nurturing place to explore the complex and painful feelings involved in grieving.
 I hope to give each person a safe and non-judgmental space to experience the healing that can come from grief.
 We must go through it because we cannot go around it.
+I have found grieving to come in waves.
 It can come as a flood of tears out of the blue, but if we try to hold back and bury our grief we’ll continue to carry it with us.
 We have to have the courage, and something permission, to allow ourselves to feel our feelings and come up for air again. back to the top

-Attention Deficit Disorders: Living with ADHD is challenging both for kids and adults.
+Attention Deficit Disorders: Living with ADD/ADHD is challenging both for kids and adults.
 There are tools to use, things that can help.
 Although there are medications available and required for some to live a functional life, ADHD is on a spectrum and not everyone is at the far end and needs medication.
 Using a watch, setting timers, making lists, forming routines where important things have their place can help create order out of chaos.
 Some people use herbal supplements, caffeine and exercise to cope with the way the brain operates.
 Some of the most intelligent people among us suffer from ADHD.
 For kids it can be ostracizing.
 Their peers may not understand why their classmate interrupts others, leaves their seat, impulsively grabs things from other people or has difficulty waiting their turn.
 There is a lot to learn in childhood and learning about ADHD can help a child understand themselves and include them in their own behavior management.